CTeyson/CTeyson/README.md

 # Hello!
 Hallo! こんにちは！

-My name is Chris and I'm a project consultant in mobile in Berlin.

-💬
+**Hi there, I'm Chris 👋**

+📍 Mobile Project Consultant based in Berlin.

+💼 Currently leading mobile projects at SAP.
+Previously, I was an iOS developer working on apps like REWE, Penny, and SAP Ariba Shopping.

-Before I started my role as an iOS developer I have created various voice apps for Google Assistant and Alexa.
+🗣 Before diving into iOS development, I worked in voice AI, creating apps for Google Assistant and Alexa.
+[Check out my work here](https://www.youtube.com/watch?v=iUjKNkITuyE) (German only).
-An impression of my work you can see [here](https://www.youtube.com/watch?v=iUjKNkITuyE) (_German only_).

-👀
-Another passion of mine is Augmented Reality.
-I even wrote my master thesis about the future impact of AR.
-Therefore I used Apples ARKit to research about the usage of AR.
+🌐 Passionate about Augmented Reality.
+I wrote my master's thesis on the future impact of AR, focusing on Apple's ARKit.

-🏳️‍🌈
-When I develop and plan software my goal is to make software as welcoming as possible.
-Software should be as inclusive as possible.
-A tool everybody can use and feels welcomed.

-Here some things I like to do, when I'm not coding:
-* 🎌 learning Japanese
+🎌 When I'm not coding, you'll find me:
+- 🔣 Learning Japanese
-* 🚄 traveling around the world
+- 🌍 Traveling the world
-* 🎧 listening to a lot of music
+- 🎧 Listening to music

-If you want to get in touch with me you can write me on [Twitter](https://twitter.com/cteyson).
+📬 Let's connect!
+Feel free to reach out via [Twitter](https://twitter.com/cteyson).